-(5) “Advisory letter” means a nonpublic letter issued by the Board which informs, educates, or admonishes an individual licensed or certified by the Board in regard to the practice of medicine or an allied health profession.
+(5) “Advisory letter” means a nonpublic letter issued by a disciplinary panel which informs, educates, or admonishes an individual licensed by the Board in regard to the practice of medicine or an allied health profession.

-(8) “Board counsel” means the attorney assigned from the Office of the Attorney General for the purpose of advice on legal matters before the Board.
+(9) “Board counsel” means the attorney assigned from the Office of the Attorney General for the purpose of advice on legal matters before the Board or a disciplinary panel.

 (a) “Complaint” means an allegation or report that:

-(i) A health care provider has committed a prohibited act for which the Board can take disciplinary action, impose a fine, or deny licensure; or
+(i) A Board licensee has committed a prohibited act for which a disciplinary panel can take disciplinary action or impose a fine;

-(ii) An individual is practicing medicine without a license.
+(ii) An individual is practicing medicine without a license; or

 (b) “Complaint” includes, but is not limited to, the following: